buildtimetrend/python-lib/README.md

 Dependencies
 ------------

-- keen (client for storing build time data as events in Keen.io)
+- keen : client for storing build time data as events in Keen.io
-- python-dateutil (for formatting datetime objects)
+- python-dateutil : for formatting datetime objects
-- lxml (python wrapper for libxml2 and libxslt)
+- lxml : python wrapper for libxml2 and libxslt
-- matplotlib v1.2.0 or higher (for drawing the `native` trend graph, can be omitted when only using Keen.io to generate charts.
-Stackplot requires version v1.2.0)
+- matplotlib (v1.2.0 or higher) : for drawing the `native` trend graph, can be omitted when only using Keen.io to generate charts.
+Stackplot requires version v1.2.0

 ### Dependency installation